Injunctions for Protection in Pinellas County

 The following Community Violence (CV) injunction documents are uploaded:

-Return hearings will be placed on the community violence injunction calendar within 15 days of the issuance of an ex parte temporary injunction order or order setting a hearing without granting the temporary injunction.
+Return hearings will be placed on the community violence injunction calendar within 15 days of issuing an ex parte temporary injunction order or setting a hearing without granting the temporary injunction.

 The administrative order for the newly created Community Violence Court requires the Clerk of Court to docket the cases as follows: